Understanding plasticity in neural networks: Conclusions

 \section{Conclusions}

-The findings of this paper highlight a divide between the study of curriculum learning and foundation models, which identify suitable early training objectives to accelerate learning and improve generalization on later tasks, and the phenomena we have identified concerning the loss of plasticity in non-stationary prediction problems.
+The findings of this paper highlight a stark contrast between recent observations on pretraining in large models, which find that suitable learning objectives can accelerate adaptation and improve generalization on later tasks, and the loss of plasticity in non-stationary prediction problems, where \textit{un}suitable objectives can hurt a network's ability to adapt to new learning signals.
 However, as reinforcement learning algorithms scale up to more complex tasks, the divide between these regimes shrinks.
 While it is possible that in many settings, plasticity loss is not a limiting factor in network performance and so need not be a concern for many of the relatively small environments used to benchmark algorithms today, we conjecture that as the complexity of the tasks to which we apply RL grows, so will the importance of preserving plasticity.

 The findings of this paper point towards stabilizing the loss landscape as a crucial step towards promoting plasticity.
 This approach is likely to have many ancillary benefits, presenting an exciting direction for future investigation.
 A smoother loss landscape is both easier to optimize and tends to exhibit better generalization, and it is an exciting direction for future work to better disentangle the complementary roles of memorization and generalization in plasticity.